Juan Pablo Mohr Prieto: Mountaineering

-In 2017, Mohr and Sebastián Rojas summitted Annapurna, becoming the first Chileans to achieve this feat.
+In 2017, Mohr and Sebastián Rojas summited Annapurna, becoming the first Chileans to achieve this feat.
 In 2019, Mohr was registered in the Guinness Records for being the first person to summit Lhotse and Everest without having to return to the Base camp in less than a week, without the help of Sherpas and without oxygen.
 In October of the same year, he made an ascent of Dhaulagiri, also without supplementary oxygen and without the help of Sherpas.

 After these ascents, Mohr began to outline a project to climb to the highest summit of each of Chile's sixteen regions and build mountain shelters in all of them, declaring that “as an architect I want to design and build shelters in the highest mountains from each region to expand mountaineering in Chile", also developing mountaineering workshops and training for local communities with the aim of generating a system that allows the local administration of each refuge and generating activities that promote mountain culture, with the support of the Ministry of National Assets, the National Institute of Sports and the National Tourism Service.